Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 * **Join an existing enterprise account:** If your enterprise is already on Kore.ai, you can become a part of the account in one of the following ways:
     * Your enterprise account’s Apps Admin sends you an invite.
 If you haven’t already received the invitation email, reach out to them for access.
     * You can sign up using your enterprise email account and you are prompted to either join the enterprise network or create your own personal account.

+!!! note "Important Points"

+    * The XO Platform offers two types of workspaces/accounts:
+        * Standard Workspace: By default, every new workspace created is a Standard Workspace.
+        * Enterprise Workspace: A Standard Workspace can be upgraded to an Enterprise Workspace by a Kore.ai representative.
+    * Workspaces or accounts are interchangeably used.
+    * A workspace can have one or more apps.
+    * An app within a workspace can be shared with one or more users.
+    * A user can be part of one or more apps.
+    * A user can be part of one or more workspaces.
+    * Automation AI and Contact Center AI will have ‘Try Now’ buttons to start the trial for a new app.
+Other products have the Contact Us path to request a trial.

 ## New Account Sign-up

 To sign up for a new account on the Kore.ai’s XO Platform, follow these steps: